 - Sweep the extinguisher from side to side across the fire.

-- Fireplace: Check for blockage, damage to the bricks and mortar, and creosote build-up.
+For the fireplace, check for blockage, damage to the bricks and mortar, and creosote build-up.
 If excessive creosote is found, the chimney should be cleaned.

-- Furnace: Check to be sure the burner and combustion chamber are in good condition and the unit is vented properly.
+For the furnace, confirm that the burner and combustion chamber are in good condition and the unit is vented properly.